-Your doctor may have recommended that you lower your triglyceride levels.
-While medicine and aerobic exercise are effective in triglyceride lowering, there are also several dietary approaches you can try.
-If you choose to attempt to lower your triglycerides without resorting to medicines, be sure you talk with your doctor so that you can work together.
+You may have been advised to you lower your triglyceride levels.
+While medication and aerobic exercise are effective in triglyceride lowering, there are also several dietary approaches you can try.
+If you want to lower your triglycerides without medications, be sure you talk with your doctor so that you can work together.

 Recent research has linked a high triglyceride level (called hypertriglyceridemia) to an increased risk of heart disease.
 High and normal triglyceride levels are defined as follows: